Alabama Car Shipping: 2026 Costs & Routes

 How Alabama Auto Transport Works

 Here's how auto transport works step by step.
-First, contact a broker to get a quote for your shipment.
-The broker then searches for an available carrier that matches your needs.
-Once matched, the carrier schedules a pickup time.
-Before pickup day, clear all personal items from your vehicle and ensure it has about a quarter tank of gas.
-Your car must be in running condition so it can be driven onto the transport trailer.
-After pickup, the carrier transports your vehicle to its destination and delivers it to your specified location.
-Payment typically happens at pickup or delivery.
+First, call a broker to get a quote for your car shipping needs.
+The broker then searches for a reliable carrier that matches your requirements.
+Once matched, the carrier schedules a pickup time at your Alabama location.
+Your vehicle is loaded and transported to its destination.
+Finally, you pay the broker or carrier at pickup or delivery.
+It's that simple.